alshoja/lens-shopping-cart/README.md

 ```
   Or

- # Change the First entry of user to admin
+ # Update the role in first entry of user as admin
  ```
  UPDATE `users` SET `role` = 'admin' WHERE `users`.`id` = 1;
  ```